Frequently Asked Questions

-Nikon-Walkley Photographic Award entries are only required to be submitted online.
-However, photographs entered in ALL MEDIA award categories do require hard copies to be submitted for judging.
+Nikon-Walkley Photographic Award entries are only required to be submitted online..
 See separate FAQs for photographers.

 What is the supporting statement?

 A body of text up to 400 words in length, the ‘supporting statement’ is an opportunity to let the judges know any context or further developments that make your entry worthy of a Walkley Award.
+Pay attention to the criteria and address these points in your statement.
 It is recommended that this statement be written before commencing the online entry process.
-It cannot be changed once the entry is submitted and is compulsory with each entry
+It is compulsory with each entry